-Market makers will attempt to maintain a high degree of liquidity through continuously offering to buy and sell the Portfolio participatory interests at prices around the net asset value ("NAV") of the Portfolio participatory interest, thereby ensuring tight buy and sell spreads.
-Under normal circumstances and conditions, the participatory interest holders will be able to buy or sell the Portfolio participatory interest from market makers.
+Market makers will attempt to maintain a high degree of liquidity through continuously offering to buy and sell the Portfolio participatory interests at prices around net asset value (NAV) of the Portfolio securities, thereby ensuring tight buy and sell spreads.
+Under normal circumstances and conditions, the participatory interest holders will be able to buy or sell the Portfolio participatory interests from market makers.